w3c/wai-curricula/content/index.md

 ## How to Use This Resource

 This resource is designed as a framework for instructors to build their own courses; or, for evaluating courses.
 It provides guidance and encourages customization based on specific situations.
-It suggests learning outcomes for each module.
+For example, teaching accessibility to computer science students could involve foundation, developer, and designer modules.
+Assessing the accessibility knowledge of front-end developers could involve foundation and developer modules.
+This resource suggests learning outcomes for each module.
 Yet, it does not prescribe duration, effort, or accreditation.

 This resource is designed for a wide range of situations.
 For example: